Home Articles FAQ Site Map

 To start a JE business anywhere, even in a state or court hostile to your Sixth Amendment rights, you should have an office, and hire lawyers (to sign all documents and appear in court) and PIs (to do skip-tracing and asset searches).
 You also may want to form a corporation or LLC, which is now an option, because you will not be appearing in court.
 Setting up a JE as a corporate entity is a more expensive way to start and run a JE business.

-As a corporate entity, it's going to be more expensive for each judgment recovery.
-You must split your (e.g.) 50% potential gross profit with the lawyer and PI, for office rent, etc. However, you can now spend your time finding more judgments while the lawyer and PI do most of the hard work.
+As a corporate entity, it is going to be more expensive for each judgment recovery.
+You must split your (e.g.) 50% potential gross profit with the lawyer and PI, for office rent, etc. However, you can now spend your time finding more judgments while the lawyer and PI do most of the recovery work.
 You may prefer to operate your JE business this way, instead of doing it all yourself.

 If you take the assignment of the judgment, you own the judgment, and your lawyer works on your behalf.
 The lawyer must be authorized to practice law in the state where the debtor assets are located.
-In this way, you are not doing any collections yourself, so I assert you can collect in any state.
+In this way, you are not doing any collections yourself, so I assert that in this way, you can collect judgments in any state.

 If you do not take assignmentIf you do not take assignment, the Original Judgment Creditor (OJC) remains the owner of their judgment and "your" lawyer represents the OJC to recover their judgment.